prafra/jupyter-book-TAILOR-D3.2/_sources/T3.3/fair_ML.md

 ## In brief

+**Fair Machine Learning models** take into account the issues of bias and fairness.
+Approaches can be categorized as pre-processig, which transform the input data, as in-processing, which modify the learning algorithm, and post-processing, which alter models’ internals or their decisions.

 ## More in Detail

 Fairness can be promoted in three different ways in ML as surveyed in